-17-2.02(i) Accessibility
+17-2.03(g) Accessibility

 The vast majority of independent bicycle paths in Illinois are located on abandoned railroads, which were originally located and constructed where changes in elevation and, thus, grades could be minimized.
 Many miles (kilometers) of paths have been fashioned from canal towpaths.
 These grades are ideal for meeting the needs of all users, including disabled users.
 Logically located access points to these paths also should ensure a disabled person's ability to access and use these facilities.
-There will exist paths, however, that will be impractical or environmentally inappropriate to provide access for the disabled.
+Paths will exist, however, that will be impractical or environmentally inappropriate to provide access for the disabled.
 The conditions that would prevent full accessibility include those that: